epidemian/lambda-espresso/README.md

 ## Development

-λ-Espresso is written in CoffeeScript and uses [Jison](http://jison.org/) to generate the λ calculus grammar parser, [Mocha](http://visionmedia.github.com/mocha/) for unit-testing and [Browserify](http://browserify.org/) for building the browser script.
+λ-Espresso uses [Jison](http://jison.org/) to generate the λ calculus grammar parser, [Mocha](http://visionmedia.github.com/mocha/) for unit-testing and [Browserify](http://browserify.org/) for building the browser script.

 Assuming you have Node.js installed, clone the repo and install the dependencies with `npm install`.